apace100/origins-docs/docs/power_types/shaking.md

 [Power Type](../power_types.md)

-Makes the player shake, similar to a strider out of lava or a zombie undergoing conversion.
+Makes the entity that has the power shake, similar to a strider out of lava or a zombie undergoing conversion.

 Type ID: `origins:shaking`